NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/devices/FlashingCertificate/Index.rst.txt

 Provisioning the certificate
 ############################

-To connect your device, you need to complete the following steps:
+To connect your device, complete the following steps:

 * :ref:`Generate the certificates <devices-provisioning-certificate-generate>`
 * Provision the certificates to your device